 Bear in mind that an “adapter” and a “converter” are not the same thing.
 An adapter only provides you with a variety of prongs so that you can plug into local outlets.
 It does not convert electrical current or voltage.

-For mechanical items such as hair dryers, bring a converter as well.
+While electronic gadgets have built-in converters, mechanical items such as hair dryers often need a converter as well.
 This combination universal adapter and converter kit will handle both jobs.
 It’s also bulkier and heavier, though, so bear that in mind.

 4. Tile “Style” Tracking Devices